 What is my data allowance?

-Visit my.digitalpath.net click on the My Plan tab to view your current data allowance.
+Visit www.digitalpath.net/account and click on the 'Data Usage' link to view your current data allowance.
 If you are having trouble locating this information, please contact a customer service representative at 800-676-7284 Ext.
 3.

 How can I see how much data I have used in the billing cycle?

-Visit my.digitalpath.net and click on the Bandwidth tab.
+Visit www.digitalpath.net/account and click on the 'Data Usage' tab.
 You will see a graph of your current and previous billing cycle usage and a summary of your current allowance.
 This page breaks down your data usage into daily totals so you can get an idea of your data usage trends throughout the month.
 If you are having trouble locating this information, please contact a customer service representative at 800-676-7284 Ext.
 3.

 What happens if I exceed my data allowance?